 Related: Check out 12 steps to a good hire.

 If you play for something bigger than yourself, you play much harder and smarter.
 And the same holds true for his team.
 They work harder because there’s a sense of calling.

 How to Start Now: Beginning today, repeatedly tell your team what they’re working for and why.
 You can start with an email to send to everyone.
 Keep it short, sweet and from the heart.
 No one wants to read War and Peace at work.
 Then, share your vision early and as often as possible.

 The key to becoming a great leader is serving your team and everyone around you by putting them first.
 If you do, you’ll be paid back in full with loyalty, hard work and extraordinary results.

 When you lead well, your team will naturally follow.
 But that’s not always easy to do.
 So why not learn from the best at EntreLeadership Summit?
-Join Dave, along with nine of the top leadership experts in the world, May 20–23, in San Antonio, Texas.
+Join Dave, along with seven of the top leadership experts in the world, April 28–May 1, in San Diego, California.
 Learn more or call 800.211.0294 to request more information.